schuerik/uberdot/docs/sphinx/source/usage/commandline-interface.rst

      Allows overwrites of files that already exists in your filesystem

+--info
+     Print all log messages but debug messages and stacktraces (Default)

 --log <LOGFILE>
      Log everything into a logfile (this also adds timestamps to the log messages)